 Credit: ComcastTurning to Xfinity Mobile’s unlimited plan, it costs $45 a month.
 There are no discounts for adding additional lines, as some carriers offer for families.
 Like other carriers, Xfinity will slow your speeds if you go over a set amount of data — 20GB during a month in this case.
 That's lower than the major carriers' threshold, as both Verizon and AT&T let unlimited customers use 22GB of data before throttling speeds.

 Regardless of whether you opt for unlimited data or by-the-gig pricing, you need to maintain at least one subscription to either Xfinity TV, Internet or Voice services when you're an Xfinity Mobile customers; otherwise, you'll need to tack on another $10 per line.
+That allows you to keep your mobile service if you move out of an area Xfinity serves.

 Is a Contract Required?